JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 The ringing continued and eventually went to voicemail.
 The rational part of my mind would have immediately hung up but it was easily overridden by both immense exhaustion and guilt.

 Then it was recording.
 “I’m uh…I’m sorry if I’m bothering you.
 But I’m guessing that you’re probably asleep right now.”
 Then I cleared my throat to start again.
 “I don’t really know why I’m calling.
-I mean, I do know but I just…” Wow, now I’m just rambling.
+I mean, I-I do know but I just…” Wow, now I’m just rambling.
 Then I tried again after sighing depressingly.
 “I’ve just been thinking about Grayson a lot lately and I couldn’t help but think about that conversation we had that day.
-I don’t th…, I paused, “It’s just hard to forget how much it … I just can’t help but wonder how things could have been different if I did things differently that day.”
+I don’t th…, I paused, “It’s just hard to forget how much it … I just can’t help but wonder that if I did things differently that day then he would still be...here.”

 Then I was whispering, almost to myself, “I just really miss him.”

-Then I dropped my hand and let the phone slipped out of my fingertips.
+The call ended seconds later before I dropped my hand and let the phone slip out of my fingertips.

 I didn’t know why I said that.
 Maybe I thought it would make me feel better, but nothing magical happened.
 The heaviness in my chest was still there.
 Maybe some fresh air would do me some good.

-My feet seemed to drag heavily with each step I took to up the building.
+My feet seemed to drag heavily with each step I took up the building.
 My body felt like it was begging to collapse but my mind was more determined to keep moving.
 I don’t know why I was not letting my body rest.
-Perhaps a subconscious part of my mind was afraid of what would happen if I finally let the exhaustion take over.
+Perhaps a subconscious part of my mind was afraid of what would happen if I finally let the exhaustion take over again.

 Looking upwards, there were just a couple more steps until the rooftop.
-But then my foot slipped on a step and I was falling against the railings.
+But then, I could feel my foot slipping and my body was instinctively falling against the railings.
 I ended up sitting on the edge of a step, my body leaning entirely on the wall.
 Soon after, it ended up making the ultimate decision and I finally surrendered to the fatigue.
 The last thought that flew across my mind was the wish for a rest empty of nightmares.

+__

+Can it get any worse for Erin? :(

+Don't worry don't worry... it will get better in the next part so stay tuned and don't forget to comment below and let me know what your thoughts were on part 3 :)

 <!--EndFragment-->